jtkovacs/jtkovacs.github.io/REFS/TOCS/research_TOC.md

 # What's the scientific method?

+## Institutions of scientific knowledge production

-## What are major institutions of knowledge production, and how well are they working?
+What are major institutions of knowledge production, and how well are they working?

 ### Academic apprenticeship